roshanphilip/UAL-codes/README.md

 # UAL-codes
-The repository contains the MATLAB code used to model the examples in "A new unified arc-length method for damage mechanics problems"
+The 'OlderMATLAB' branch of this repository contains the MATLAB code used to model the examples in "A new unified arc-length method for damage mechanics problems" compatible with MATLAB 2022 and older.

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 % Ref: R.P.
 Saji, P. Pantidis, M. Mobasher, A new unified arc-length method for damage mechanics problems